ykhemani/tfe-demo-vault-secrets/README.md

 For the purposes of our demo, we will need to configure Vault with:

 1. A [Key/Value (KV) Secret Engine](https://www.vaultproject.io/docs/secrets/kv) in which we will store a static secret required by our Terraform code at provisioning time.
+We can also use an existing KV secrets engine.

-2. The **static secret** required by our Terraform code at provisioning time.
+2. The **static secret** required by our Terraform code **at provisioning time**.

+Note: If a secret is required at run time on the resources that we provision, that resource should be configured to authenticate with Vault and retrieve that secret from Vault.

-3. A [policy](https://www.vaultproject.io/docs/concepts/policies) that will allow our Terraform code to read the secret (an API key) that is required at provisioning time, as well as to manage its token.
+3. A [policy](https://www.vaultproject.io/docs/concepts/policies) that will allow our Terraform code to read the aforementioned secret, as well as to manage its token.

 4. An [AppRole Auth Method](https://www.vaultproject.io/docs/auth/approle) to enable our Terraform code to authenticate with Vault.

 5. An AppRole Role tied to the aforementioned policy that our Terraform code to authenticate with Vault.

 #### Environment Variables